Skip to content

 1. Start by importing the necessary packages in your Java program.

-2. Define an array of string variables that represent the number words from zero to nineteen.
+2. Define an array of string variables that represent the number of words from zero to nineteen.

-3. Create another array of string variables that represent the tens place words from twenty to ninety.
+3. Create another array of string variables representing the tens place words from twenty to ninety.

-4. Prompt the user to enter a number that they want to convert into words.
+4. Prompt the user to enter a number they want to convert into words.

 5. Read the inputted number from the user and store it in a variable.